 Consider This for a Second

-If the latter is true, it might be simpler to convince an employer to hire you in a different industry.
-For instance, if you were dismissed from a sales position because you failed to bring in enough new clients but still had a strong customer service background, you might now focus on inside sales or customer service positions.
+4. For instance, if a sales position dismissal occurred due to failure in bringing in enough new clients but you still have a strong customer service background, consider focusing on inside sales or customer service positions.

 Get Your Story Straight

-Get the facts straight regarding how you performed at your previous employment and the events leading up to your termination.
-Then, practice telling it to friends, family members, trusted confidantes or counselors.Â
+Get the facts straight about your performance at your previous employment and the events leading up to your termination.
+Then, practice articulating it to friends, family members, trusted confidantes, or counselors.

 Think about changing careers